 Why should you consider using Garmin wearables in your research?
 How do they work with Labfront?
-This article provides a thorough overview of everything Garmin.
+This article provides a thorough overview of everything Garmin for researchers.

 Table of Contents